 In simple terms, content delivery is the act of delivering content (articles, videos, guides) to end-users.
 It’s the process of distributing content over a large geographical area to hasten page loads and improve the user experience.

-On a large scale, content delivery is often performed in conjunction with a Content Delivery Network (CDN).
+On a large scale, content delivery techniques are often performed in conjunction with a Content Delivery Network (CDN).
 The CDN serves bulk content in a highly-optimized manner and is perfect for a digital content delivery strategy.

 Content Delivery vs. Content Distribution